StoneY1/Reproducing-BowNet/README.md

 Inside the project code, create a folder `./datasets/CIFAR`, download the dataset CIFAR100 from https://www.cs.toronto.edu/~kriz/cifar.html and put in the folder.

-To run `rotnet_linearclf.py`, you need to have the checkpoint, download here.
+To run `rotnet_linearclf.py` or `rotnet_nonlinearclf.py`, you need to have the checkpoint, download here.

 `$python rotnet_linearclf.py --checkpoint /path/to/checkpoint`

+`$python rotnet_nonlinearclf.py --checkpoint /path/to/checkpoint`